vaclavsvejcar/svejcar-dev/content/posts/2019-11-27-table-of-contents-in-hakyll.md

 tableOfContents: true
 ---

-After several attempts to run and actually maintain some personal blog, I finally settled down on this one based on [Hakyll][web:hakyll].
-Main reason was that I decided to learn [Haskell][web:haskell] and the best way for me how to learn new technology is to use it for some real world application.
-After publishing several blog posts I realized that some of them are pretty long with many headings and having some kind of _table of contents_ would definitely help to navigate them.
+It took me several attemps to run and actually maintain some kind of personal blog, so I'm happy I finally settled down on this one, based on [Hakyll][web:hakyll].
+Main reason why _Hakyll_ was that I wanted to learn [Haskell][web:haskell] and best way for me to learn something new is to apply it for some real world use case.
+After publishing first few blog posts I realized that some are pretty long with many headings and having _table of contents_ would definitely be helpful for readers.

-I spent some time by searching optimal solution and found that [Pandoc][web:pandoc], library used by _Hakyll_ to convert _Markdown_ to _HTML_, already contains pretty decent built-in support for this.
-In this blog post, I'll demonstrate how to implement simple _table of contents_ for blog posts, that can be easily customized to your specific needs.
+So I spent some time searching best solution and found that [Pandoc][web:pandoc] (library used by _Hakyll_ to convert _Markdown_ to _HTML_) already contains built-in support for this.
+In this blog post, I'll show how to implement simple _table of contents_ for blog posts, that can be easily customized to your specific needs.
+Because the below solution is the one I use for my blog, you can also check [full source code][github:svejcar-dev] to get details about imported modules, etc.

 <!-- MORE -->